leonard-u/file_overwiew/README.md

 # file_overwiew
-Get all excel-files or pdf-files in a list/txt-file.
+Get all excel-files or pdf-files or another filetype in a list/txt-file.